 Part of staying safe is dressing right – appropriate clothing keeps you safe from insects as well as culturally respectful.
-Think neutral colored clothing – khakis and tans in light airy fabrics that you can layer depending on the weather, and of course a long-sleeved button up shirt for cover from sun and chill.
+Think neutral colored clothing – khakis and tans in light airy fabrics that you can layer depending on the weather, and of course a long-sleeved button-up shirt for cover from sun and chill.
 Avoid bright colors and whites, not only because they’re hard to keep clean but also because they’re more likely to scare off the animals.
-For a woman travelling into a Muslim country, it’s a good idea to have a long skirt to wear in town as well as long pants for the field.
+For a woman traveling into a Muslim country, it’s a good idea to have a long skirt to wear in town as well as long pants for the field.
 Remember: you are closer to the equator – more exposed to the sun’s rays.
 When you think of the hot weather closer to the equator, you might be tempted to think sneakers – but if you’re really going out into the field, you will want good hiking boots that also protect your feet from insects and potential snakes.

 Sunscreen (SPF 15 or higher) is highly recommended, as is a hat to shade your head and eyes.
-Sun glasses and eye-drops will protect your eyes from both the sun and the havoc that the wind can play on them, and lip balm is recommended for the same reason.
+Sunglasses and eye-drops will protect your eyes from both the sun and the havoc that the wind can play on them, and lip balm is recommended for the same reason.

-It goes without saying that you need a good raincoat and waterproof boots if you travel during the rainy season?
+Does it go without saying that you need a good raincoat and waterproof boots if you travel during the rainy season?

 It might feel like overkill, but bring along malaria tablets, iodine tablets (to purify drinking water), anti-diarrheal medication, motion sickness medication, and rehydration salts.
 If you do get sick, you’ll be glad you did!
 You will also want hand sanitizer, individual tissue packets (for toilet paper) and a re-fillable water bottle.

 While many parts of Africa are safe, you do need to take some precautions when you’re planning your safari.
 Travel medical insurance is invaluable.
 If you’re paying thousands of dollars to fly overseas, it’s worth the extra cash for peace of mind.
 And, speaking of safety: When you’re traveling, keep your valuables out of sight.
-Dress neutrally, don’t flash cash and leave the jewellery at home.
+Dress neutrally, don’t flash cash and leave the jewelry at home.
 Keep your purse or bags close, and stash important travel documents in a money belt rather than in your bag or your pocket.

 Don’t walk anywhere alone at night.
 If you need to get up to use the restroom, bring a flashlight and check the room for critters.
 Keep your door or tent flap closed.
 You don’t want a snake surprising you while you’re indisposed and listen to your guide when you’re on safari.
 You hired him for a reason, and he knows what is and isn’t safe.